 All Biology graduate students are paired with a primary research advisor (major professor), who is a member of the Biology faculty and who serves as first reader on the student's thesis.
-That individual will serve as first reader on the student's thesis.
-All students admitted to the Ph.D. program are assigned a temporary faculty advisor.
+All students admitted to the CM and Neurobiology Ph.D. program are assigned a temporary faculty advisor.
 By the end of the second semester of the first year a permanent major advisor should be selected.
 No later than the end of the third year, the student, in consultation with the major advisor, should have selected a committee consisting of five persons to serve as a Faculty Advisory Committee (FAC).
 The FAC shall include the research advisor and at least two other faculty members from the Department of Biology, one of whom will serve as the Chair of the Committee for the qualifying examination.
 The fourth and fifth members of the Committee may be chosen from other faculty of Boston University or from other institutions upon approval of the Director of Graduate Studies, the Department Chair, and the Dean of the Graduate School.
 (For faculty outside BU, a "Special Service Appointment Form" must be filled out, including a copy of the proposed committee member's curriculum vitae, and then submitted to the Department Chair.
-These forms are available on the GRS website.)
-It is expected that the research advisor will serve as the first reader.
-Neither first nor second readers may be the chair of the committee.
+These forms are available on the GRS website.).

 Once each subsequent year, the student and his/her major professor must jointly convene the Faculty Advisory Committee to evaluate the progress of the student.
 It is recommended that this meeting coincide with the annual research presentation at the student seminar.
-The student should be prepared to present either a written or an oral report on research progress to the committee.
+The student should be prepared to present a written and/or oral report on research progress to the committee.
 Deficiencies in course work, research activity, etc. should be noted, and recommendations, if needed, should be made to the student and included in his/her annual report.
 Students failing to comply with these recommendations may be subject to probation and loss of financial support from the Department.
 Generally, the composition of the Faculty Advisory Committee remains the same for the duration of the student's graduate program.
 Changes in committee membership can be made by mutual agreement among those involved, but the final dissertation committee must meet the membership requirements listed above.